Dan Plesac: Major Leagues

+he appeared in the postseason just once in 1999).

 Television career

 Plesac worked as a news telecaster for Comcast Sportsnet Chicago, co-hosting as a highlighter for Chicago Cubs and pre and post game shows from 2005 until the end of the 2008 season.
 Plesac joined the MLB Network and became an analyst January 2009.
 He appears on MLB Tonight and is an occasional guest host for Intentional Talk.
 He also served as a broadcaster for the MLB: The Show video game franchise.
 Plesac served as color commentator for the world feed of the 2021 World Series and 2022 All-Star Game produced by MLB International, airing in over 200 countries as well as on the American Forces Network.
 During the 2021 World Series, he worked alongside Scott Braun, who provided play-by-play, while for the 2022 All Star Game, he worked with Jason Benetti.
+In 2025 he began to do color analyst to do 21 broadcasts to fill in for Steve Stone with Play by play voice John Schriffen on the Chicago sports network for White Sox games.

 Personal life

 An avid horse racing fan, Plesac became a horse trainer after retirement and once saved an old horse he previously owned after learning it was left in poor condition.
-His nephew is Zach Plesac.
+He has two nephews currently in Major League Baseball, Zach Plesac and Blaze Alexander.